Grandma’s Plum Cobbler

 Instructions

-• Preheat oven to 375 with rack the center.
-Cover a baking sheet in foil (to catch drips)
+• Prep.
+Preheat oven to 375℉ with rack in the center.
+Cover a baking sheet in foil (to catch drips).

-• Combine the filling ingredients in a large mixing bowl and pour into an 8 or 9 inch square or round baking dish.
+• Combine and bake filling.
+Combine the filling ingredients in a large mixing bowl and pour into an 8 or 9 inch square or round baking dish.
 Cover with foil and bake (just the filling!) for 20 minutes to release juices and thicken the filling.

-• While the filling is heating, prepare the topping.
+• Make topping.
+While the filling is heating, prepare the topping.
 Beat the butter and sugar for 2-3 minutes with an electric mixer until fluffy.
-Add the egg yolk and vanilla and 1 minute more.
+Add the egg yolk and vanilla and beat 1 minute more.
 Add the dry ingredients and gently blend until just combined.

-• Remove hot filling from oven and drop cookie dough on top by the tablespoonful.
+• Add topping and bake.
+Remove hot filling from oven and drop cookie dough on top by the tablespoonful.
 Bake again for 40-50 minutes, until topping is golden brown.

-• Cool for at least 20 minutes before serving.
-Can serve warm or cool.
-Best with vanilla ice cream.
+• Cool and serve.
+Cool for at least 20 minutes before serving.
+You can serve warm or cool and it's best with vanilla ice cream.

 Video